-The GBYLA encourages the fans and supporters of lacrosse or any particular team to attend games and support and encourage GBYLA teams.
-However, inappropriate language, verbal abuse of officials or coaches or any conduct not exemplifying the ideals of sportsmanship espoused and implemented by the GBYLA will not be tolerated.
+Fans - GBYLA encourages fans and supporters of lacrosse or any team to attend games to support and encourage GBYLA team competitions.
+Inappropriate language, verbal abuse of officials and/or coaches or any conduct not exemplifying the ideals of sportsmanship espoused and implemented by GBYLA will not be tolerated.
 Teams can be called for an unsportsmanlike conduct foul for the conduct of a parent or spectator.

-Depending on the severity and conduct, the officials at the game shall request the coach of the team with which the fan is affiliated speak with the fan regarding what is and what is not permitted conduct.
+Depending on the severity and conduct, the officials on the game shall request the head coach of the team with which the fan is affiliated speak with the fan regarding what is and what is not permitted conduct.
 If the initial misconduct is sufficiently severe, penalties may be assessed immediately.
-If such conduct is not so egregious that it merits a penalty immediately, but it continues or worsens, the officials have the authority to impose a penalty on the team with which the fan or supporter is affiliated up to and including forfeiture of a game.
-The officials are entitled to eject the fan leave the premises, and if that fan refuses to leave the premises, the officials are entitled to eject the fan from the premises and/or cause a forfeiture of the game by such fan's team.
+If such conduct is not so egregious that it merits a penalty immediately, but it continues or worsens, the officials have the authority to impose a penalty on the team with which the fan or supporter is affiliated up to and including a forfeiture of the game.
+The officials are entitled to ask the head coach of the team of which the fan or supporter is affiliated to request that the fan leave the premises.
+If the fan refuses to leave the premises, the officials are authorized to eject the fan from the premises and/or cause a forfeiture of the game by such fan's team.

-In addition, GBYLA Operations Director, Officers and Board Members shall each have the authority and the responsibility to evict fans who exhibit flagrant incidents of poor sportsmanship or poor fan behavior that is detrimental to the betterment of the GBYLA.
-Further, the GBYLA Operations Director, President or their designees, as well as GBYLA Coaches, shall be authorized to designate specific Sportsmanship Officials from time to time who may be charged with promoting and enforcing, when necessary, good sportsmanship policies at specific GBYLA-sponsored events.
+In addition, GBYLA officers, board members and/or authorized representatives of GBYLA shall each have the authority and responsibility to evict fans who exhibit flagrant incidents of poor sportsmanship or poor fan behavior that is detrimental to the betterment of GBYLA.
+Further, GBYLA Sideline Managers will be charged with promoting and enforcing, when necessary, good sportsmanship policies at all GBYLA in-season games.
+The GBYLA Board of Directors shall be authorized to suspend, dismiss, or ban any fan, at any time, for failure to follow GBYLA policies and/or procedures or for conduct otherwise deemed as detrimental to GBYLA.
+Any decision to suspend, dismiss, or ban is final.